joshmarinacci/node-pureimage/README.md

 })
 ```

+# Troubleshooting

+### missing or broken text

+PureImage uses [OpenType.js](https://opentype.js.org) to parse fonts
+and rasterize glyphs.
+If you are having trouble rendering something first
+check on the [OpenType website](https://opentype.js.org) that the font can
+actually be parsed and rendered.
+If you are rendering non-latin character sets
+you may need to install an additional dependency to your operating system.
+For example, rendering arabic text may require `pip install arabic-reshaper` on Linux.

 ### Using a really large image buffer

 PureImage has no inherit size limitations, but NodeJS does have a default max memory